 You can get the status of the brake pads either by looking at it or listening to the sound.
 Since looking is easier than listening, we will come to that part later.

 Dust buildup in brake pads is a normal scene since the rotor rotates through the brake pads.

 If your wheel rotors are shining, then the brake pad is okay but if you notice dirt, grease, etc. on it, then it is time to get the brake pads replaced.

 Look at the Brake Pad

-Most of the vehicle wheels allow to look at the brake pad through the rim holes and having a flashlight will give you better visibility.
+Most of the vehicle wheels allow you to look at the brake pad through the rim holes and having a flashlight will give you better visibility.

-Look for the pad thickness, thin pad means they are wearing out and if the pad looks very thin then it is time you should call your mechanic for pad replacement.
+Look for the pad thickness, a thin pad means they are wearing out and if the pad looks very thin then it is time you should call your mechanic for pad replacement.

 Some brake pads come with wear indicator slot which is placed at the center of the pad, if you don’t see the slot or hardly see it, that needs to be replaced soon.

 Remove the Wheels